-There are more than 10 million people* in the UK with some form of hearing loss, or one in six of the population.
-Enhancing the clarity of your hearing can make a big difference when communicating with your friends and family or even watching the television.
+There are more than 11 million people* in the UK with some form of hearing loss, or one in six of the population.

 Sensorineural hearing loss is the most common type of hearing loss and occurs when the tiny hair cells of the inner ear are damaged.

 Even though sound gets into the inner ear normally, the damaged hair cells are unable to "sense" and provide the required signals to the brain.
-In most cases the ear's hair cells that are able to sense sound are damaged.
+In most cases the ear's hair cells that can sense sound are damaged.
 As a result, these damaged hair cells send a distorted message to the brain, making it difficult for you to hear.

 Common causes of sensorineural hearing loss include:

-Unfortunately there isn't a medical procedure that can "reverse" sensorineural hearing loss.
-The loss can be helped with amplification using hearing aids, enabling the remaining hair cells to respond with maximum efficiency.
+Unfortunately, there isn't a medical procedure that can "reverse" sensorineural hearing loss.
+However, the loss can be helped with amplification using hearing aids, enabling the remaining hair cells to respond with maximum efficiency.